devops-surya/devops-training/Fast_Track_April_2022/CI-CD/Jenkins_Maven_jfrog.md

 ![preview](../images/jenkins46.png)

-# Archive the artifacts / Publish JUnit tes =t results report
+# Archive the artifacts / Publish JUnit test results report

 ### Create a job for GOL build.
 1. Create a freestyle job with name __gol__